MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-Configuration of the SonarQube analysis was moved to the [SonarQube](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube) or [SonarCloud](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud) extensions, in task `Prepare Analysis Configuration`.
+Configuration of the SonarQube analysis was moved to the [SonarQube](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube) or [SonarCloud](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud) extensions in the task **Prepare Analysis Configuration**.

 >[!IMPORTANT]
->When using the `-q` option in your MAVEN_OPTS, an effective pom won't be generated correctly and Azure Artifacts feeds may not be able to be authenticated.
+>When using the `-q` option in your `MAVEN_OPTS`, an effective pom won't be generated correctly, and Azure Artifacts feeds may not be able to be authenticated.

 > [!IMPORTANT]
 > If the JDK version you want to use is already installed on your agent, set `javaHomeOption` to `path` and set the `jdkDirectory` to the path of the JDK version.
-These options set the `JAVA_HOME_11_X64` environment variable which is required by the Maven task.
+These options set the `JAVA_HOME_11_X64` environment variable, which is required by the Maven task.
 This environment variable is set automatically if you are using the Java Tool installer task.

 ### FAQ

-### I have a multimodule project, but my build is failing.
-What I should check?
+### I have a multi-module project, but my build is failing.
+What should I check?

-Please check, that you have specify `#codeCoverageClassFilesDirectories` and `#codeCoverageSourceDirectories` as a task input.
-These two parameters are optional only for a single module project but are required for multi-module projects.
+Make sure you have specified `#codeCoverageClassFilesDirectories` and `#codeCoverageSourceDirectories` as a task input.
+These two parameters are optional for a single module project but are required for multi-module projects.
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->